DrThomasAger/smile/README.md

 With ***(: Smile*** now we have the same kind of **predictable** and **reliable** language for our **essential** LLM prompts.

 ## Language Showcase

 It's amazing the results you can get with just prompting, when you ***(: Smile***.

+Here's how to stop instruction drift in its tracks across multiple turns.

 In the next example, we provide the name tag ***(: Smile Prepare***: for the role of responding with two stages: one "thinking" or preparatory stage followed by a response that leverages that preparation for a more intelligent reply.